ChrisKuBa/homeassistant2influxdb/README.md

 and I do not have other setups readily available, I limited it to the specific task at hand.
 However, it should be easily adaptable.

-Namely, this handles MySQL / MariaDB only.
-Adding SQLite, PostgreSQL etc could be done trivially, I believe.
+Namely, this handles MySQL / MariaDB / SQLite only.
+Adding PostgreSQL etc could be done trivially, I believe.

 ## Setup